retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Repo Setup

-- Clone (not fork) this repo into a GitHub tenant with Codespaces enabled
+- Create your hack repo from this template in a GitHub tenant with Codespaces enabled
 - Set the `ASB_TENANT_ID` repo secret to your Azure Subscription Tenant ID
 - Set branch protection rule on `main`
 - **Do NOT merge a PR with the cluster generated files into `main`**